jraby/1brc/README.md

   Fiddling with the functions to get their complexity budget to fit under the limit (80 as of go 1.24) is tricky.
 - parallel file reading with mmap is FAST.
 But calling munmap on 13gb of data at once takes 230ms, so I guess that's a thing to keep in mind when mmaping big files.
   - calling `madvise(..., MADV_DONTNEED)` when done with the pages lets the kernel start the cleanup early.
+- There seems to be a point where one has to go and use unsafe to squeeze the bit of performance.
+  The speedup can be substantial (in this very specific case it was something like 2x+), but the code doesn't look like Go anymore.
 - set `/sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` to `performance` when testing for more uniform results.
 - when working with a 13gb dataset, make sure firefox is not taking 20gb of ram on a 32gb machine or performance is going to be suboptimal.
   (aka monitor pagecache hit ratios with [cachestat](https://github.com/brendangregg/perf-tools/blob/master/fs/cachestat), or io with iostat)